History in Australia

 During the post war era, John Swire & Sons Pty Ltd expanded its interests in Australia beyond shipping.
 In 1956, a tentative investment in a company in Brisbane led to the purchase of a management stake in a freezer trucking company called Frigmobile Pty Ltd. Frigmobile became a wholly owned subsidiary in 1967 and became one of Australia’s best known cold storage and transport providers.
 Today, it remains a brand within our refrigeration and logistics operations.

-Over time, Swire built up its cold storage interests with the acquisition of Woodmasons Cold Storage in Victoria, South Australian Cold Stores Pty Ltd and assets from P. Cleland Enterprises Pty Ltd. Such an extensive assets base paved the way for the creation of a new national entity in January 2004 – Swire Cold Storage Pty Ltd. Today, Swire Cold Storage is the country’s largest national refrigeration and distribution group, with 16 facilities totalling 73 million cubic feet providing 309,000 pallet spaces of temperature controlled warehousing.
+Over time, Swire built up its cold storage interests with the acquisition of Woodmasons Cold Storage in Victoria, South Australian Cold Stores Pty Ltd and assets from P. Cleland Enterprises Pty Ltd. Such an extensive assets base paved the way for the creation of a new national entity in January 2004 – Swire Cold Storage Pty Ltd. In 2017 Swire Cold Storage was sold to Emergent Cold.

 In the 1970s John Swire & Sons Pty Ltd acquired a major shareholding in road transport specialist Transwest Haulage.
 Transwest originated as a small operator in Geelong in the 1950s, but grew extensively to become a sizable public company with operations in most states.
 The main areas of expertise were bulk cartage, waste management, materials handling and scrap metal processing.
 The scrap metal processing services developed and operated by Transwest, led to a close relationship with BHP Steel – a relationship that still exists today, through Swire Industrial Services.